EsportsGold/ESG-token/Audit.md

 **Minor**

-On [line 62](https://github.com/adamdossa/ESG-token/blob/master/contracts/ESGToken.sol#L62) the token symbol should follow the convention of only capital letters, e.g. ESG or ESGToken
+On [line 62](https://github.com/adamdossa/ESG-token/blob/master/contracts/ESGToken.sol#L62) the token symbol should follow the convention of only capital letters, e.g. ESG or ESGT

 **Minor**